wzije/dating-api/README.md

-# Dating API Demo
+# Simple Dating API Demo

+This API service designed to support the core functionalities of a dating application.
-This API allow you to find interesting partner for you.
-This API Provide endpoints to `Register` and `Login` only.
+Right now it's Provide endpoints to `Register` and `Login` only.

 ## Prerequisite